 This post uses affiliate links, meaning I receive a small amount when you click through and buy.
 You can find out more on my ‘about affiliate links’ page.

-A novelty cake for novices
+A Lego cake for novices

 I freely admit that I’m not a frequent maker of novelty cakes.
 Mostly because my home baking tends to taste better than it looks.
 And also, alas, because most of those fancy-pants, Pinterest-worthy cakes are way out of my ability league.